-The diagram below shows the layout of the CT8021.
+The following diagram shows the layout of the CT8022.
 It indicates the positions of the main components and connectors.
 The actual EVB may contain locations for additional components.
-These additional components are not required for operation of the CT8021.
+These additional components are not required for operation of the CT8022.
 They are intended to support operation of other devices in the CT8XXX family.
-Connector pins are on 0.1 inch pitch.
+Connector pins are on a pitch of 0.1 inch.